algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 To run your custom assembly code, you will need to install the following dependencies:

-- [VS Code](https://code.visualstudio.com/download) - Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.
+- [VS Code](https://code.visualstudio.com/download) - Visual Studio Code[^9] is a free source-code editor made by Microsoft for Windows, Linux and macOS.
 - [C/C++ for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) - C/C++ for Visual Studio Code is an extension for VS Code that provides IntelliSense, debugging, and code browsing support for C and C++ code.
-- [GCC](https://gcc.gnu.org/install/) - GCC, the GNU Compiler Collection, is a free collection of compilers for C, C++, Objective-C, Fortran, Ada, Go, and D programming languages.
+- [GCC](https://gcc.gnu.org/install/) - GCC[^11], the GNU Compiler Collection, is a free collection of compilers[^12] for C, C++, Objective-C, Fortran, Ada, Go, and D programming languages.

 The software is developed using the 23<sup>rd</sup> version of the C language.